TPZ-CORE/tpz_stables/README.md

 5. **Horse Shoes** — When a horse is wearing horse shoes, there will NOT be any stamina consumption.
 6. **Horse Reviving** — A horse trainer can revive with an injection horses who are unconscious.
 7. **Aging System** — An aging system for the horses which prevents a horse to live forever but having a real-time aging.
 8. **Owned Horse Limitations** — This can be used for normal users to prevent having many horses on their ownership.
+9. **Hunting Wagon** — A system to store or take out animal pelts or animals through the hunting wagon.

 __Wagons:__